libts/tslib/CONTRIBUTING.md

 * [Linux event codes definitions](https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/include/uapi/linux/input-event-codes.h)

 ### project organisation for new maintainers

-Quick note: always build everything we have.
-In case we remove modules from being built by default, you should always build them anyways.
-To do this on Linux, there must be a "all modules" build in the release.sh script.

 The tslib project currently consists of
 * the [kergoth/tslib](https://github.com/kergoth/tslib) github repository.
 This